 These are breathtaking!

-The Siena International Photo Awards is a photography competition for professional, amateur and student photographers from around the world.
-It is judged by an international panel of experts that includes renowned photographers, editors and picture buyers.
+Siena International Photo Awards (SIPAContest) is a photography competition from around the world that is judged by experts.
+The panel includes distinguished photographers, editors, and well-known buyers.

 The 2018 Siena International Photo Awards has received 48,000 submissions from 156 countries.
 In total, the entrants competed in 11 categories, including this year’s special category, Splash of Colors.